coder/docs/setup/installation.md

        key: "password"
    ```

+## Connect an external database

-1. **Optional**: To configure an externally hosted database, set the following
+**Optional**: To configure an externally hosted database, set the following
    in `values.yaml`:

    > Ensure that you have superuser privileges to your PostgreSQL database.